sefcom/greenhouse/README.md

 ## routersploit_ghpatched
 Modified version of routersploit (https://github.com/threat9/routersploit) framework used to replay commonly known router exploits on rehosted Greenhouse firmware images

+## Running

+Refer to MINIKUBE.md for instructions on setting up minikube to batch run Greenhouse

+Otherwise, refer to MANUAL.md for instructions on running Greenhouse manually